David Brewster: Recognition and modern references

 A bust of Brewster is placed in the Hall of Heroes of the National Wallace Monument in Stirling, Scotland.
 A street within the Kings Buildings complex, which houses most of the Edinburgh University's science buildings, was named in his memory in 2015.
 The physics building at Heriot-Watt University is also named in his honour.

 Edwin H. Land's invention of the Polaroid film was inspired by the account of the optical properties of herapathite that he encountered in Brewster's book The Kaleidoscope, Its History, Theory, and Construction, which Land first read while an undergraduate at Harvard University in 1926.

 Brewster's views on the possibility of evolution of intelligence on other planets, contrasted with the opinion of William Whewell, are cited in the novel Barchester Towers.

 He appears as a minor antagonist in the 2015 video game Assassin's Creed Syndicate as a scientist working for the game's opposing faction.
 He is assassinated by one of the protagonists, Evie Frye.
 He features as a character in Ali Bacon's novel, In the Blink of an Eye (2018).
+Daibhidh Eyre's Scottish Gaelic science fiction novel, Cailèideascop (2017) features fictionalised notebooks written by Brewster during the development of the kaleidoscope.